MJKWoolnough/httpencoding/README.md

 HandleEncoding will process the Accept-Encoding header and calls the given handler for each encoding until the handler returns true.

-This function returns true when the Handler returns true, false otherwise
+This function returns true when the Handler returns true, false otherwise.

 For the identity (plain text) encoding the encoding string will be the empty string.

-The wildcard encoding (*) is currently treated as identity when there is no independent identity encoding specified; otherwise, it is ignored.
+The wildcard encoding (*) will, after the '*', contain a semi-colon seperated list of all disallowed encodings (q=0).

 #### func  InvalidEncoding